Ceran St. Vrain

-Ceran St. Vrain, born Ceran de Hault de Lassus de Saint-Vrain (May 5, 1802 – October 28, 1870), was the son of a French aristocrat who immigrated to the Spanish Louisiana in the late 18th century; his mother was from St. Louis, where he was born.
-To gain the ability to trade, in 1831 he became a naturalized Mexican citizen in what is now the state of New Mexico.
-He formed a partnership with American traders William, George and Charles Bent; together they established the trading post of Bent's Fort.
+Ceran St. Vrain, born Ceran de Hault de Lassus de Saint-Vrain (May 5, 1802 – October 28, 1870), was a French-American fur trader active in the American West during the 19th century.
+His father was a French aristocrat who emigrated to Spanish Louisiana in the late 18th century, and his mother was from St. Louis, where he was born.
+To gain license to trade in the frontier territories of New Spain, in 1831 he became a naturalized Mexican citizen in what is now the state of New Mexico.
+He formed a partnership with American traders William, George and Charles Bent, and together they established the trading post of Bent's Fort in what is now the state of Colorado.
 It was the only privately held fort in the West.

 In addition to his trading post business, St. Vrain formed a business partnership with Cornelio Vigil.
 In 1843 the two men petitioned for and received a land grant of approximately 4 e6acres located in what is now southeastern Colorado.
-However, their plans for development of the area were halted due to the onset of the Mexican–American War, by which the United States acquired the Southwest and California.
+However, their plans for development of the area were halted due to the onset of the Mexican–American War, in which the United States invaded and acquired the Southwest and California.

-Following the creation of the U.S. provisional government of New Mexico in 1847, St. Vrain organized a group of volunteers who fought alongside the US Army during the Taos Revolt.
+Following the creation of the U.S. provisional government of New Mexico in 1847, St. Vrain organized a group of volunteers who fought alongside the U.S. Army during the Taos Revolt.
 After the deaths of Charles and George Bent, William Bent and St. Vrain dissolved their partnership.
 St. Vrain settled in Mora, New Mexico Territory.
-There he owned saw and flourmills and was a supplier to the U.S. Army garrison at the nearby Fort Union.
+There he owned saw and flourmills and was a supplier to the U.S. Army garrison at nearby Fort Union.

 Early life

 Ceran St. Vrain was the son of a French aristocrat who came to the United States in the late 18th century to escape the French Revolution.
-His father was Jacques Marcellin Ceran de Hault de Lassus Saint-Vrain (1770-1818), the third son of Pierre de Luzière.
+His father was Jacques Marcellin Ceran de Hault de Lassus Saint-Vrain (1770–1818), the third son of Pierre de Luzière.
 Jacques was previously an officer in the French navy.
-Once in Spanish Louisiana, he becomes commander of the Spanish King's galiot La Flecha – the Arrow – and captain of militia.
-His mother was Marie Félicité Chauvet Dubreuil of St. Louis, Missouri, which had a predominately French population.
+Once in Spanish Louisiana, he became commander of the Spanish King's galiot La Flecha – the Arrow – and captain of militia.
+His mother was Marie Félicité Chauvet Dubreuil of Saint Louis, Missouri, which had a predominantly French population.
 His parents were married on April 30, 1796; they had a large family.
 One of Ceran's brothers was Felix St. Vrain.
-He became a US Indian agent and was killed in 1832 by the Sauk tribe, in what came to be known as the St. Vrain Massacre, during the Black Hawk War.
+He became a U.S. Indian agent and was killed in 1832 by the Sauk tribe, in what came to be known as the St. Vrain Massacre, during the Black Hawk War.

-The family settled near St. Louis, Missouri, where Ceran was born on May 5, 1802.
+The family eventually settled near Saint Louis, Missouri, where Ceran was born on May 5, 1802.
 Jacques St. Vrain died insolvent in 1818.
 He had never recovered from the loss of his brewery, which burned down in 1813.
-After his father's death, Ceran became a clerk with Bernard Pratte and Company, a trading firm located in St Louis.
+After his father's death, Ceran became a clerk with Bernard Pratte and Company, a trading firm located in Saint Louis.